FilothodorosChristos/404_NOT_FOUND/README.md

 Under development

-## TODO
-- Modify log table so as not to contain insertions from csv files
-- Fix reported bugs

 ## Ownership
 This project is a joint work created by multiple authors.
 Copyright is shared among the contributors.